SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 ### Updates

 There are also some breaking changes with the content creating / updating API: The POST/PUT/PATCH methods are now available directly on repository instances.
-You can also use Typescript generics.
+You can also use TypeScript generics.

 ```ts
 const response = await repository.patch<User>({